-Typhoid fever is an infection caused by the Salmonella typhi bacterium, usually through ingestion of contaminated food or water.
+Typhoid fever is a systemic infection caused by Salmonella Typhi, usually through ingestion of contaminated food or water.
 The acute illness is characterized by prolonged fever, headache, nausea, loss of appetite, and constipation or sometimes diarrhoea.
+Symptoms are often non-specific and clinically non-distinguishable from other febrile illnesses.
 However, clinical severity varies and severe cases may lead to serious complications or even death.
-WHO estimates that 21 million typhoid cases and 216 000–600 000 typhoid-related deaths occur annually worldwide.
-A similar but often less severe disease is caused by Salmonella paratyphi bacteria.
+It occurs predominantly in association with poor sanitation and lack of clean drinking water.
+According to the most recent estimates (published in 2014), approximately 21 million cases and 222 000 typhoid-related deaths occur annually worldwide.
+A similar but often less severe disease, paratyphoid fever, is caused by Salmonella Paratyphi A, B or C.

-- An injectable polysaccharide vaccine based on the purified Vi antigen (known as Vi-PS vaccine) for children under two years of age.
+- an injectable polysaccharide vaccine based on the purified Vi antigen (known as Vi-PS vaccine) for persons aged two years and above;

-- A live attenuated oral Ty21a vaccine currently available in capsules for those over five years of age.
+- and a live attenuated oral Ty21a vaccine in capsule formulation for those over five years of age.

 WHO recommends the use of the Vi-PS and Ty21a vaccines to control endemic disease and for outbreak control.
 WHO further recommends that all typhoid fever vaccination programmes should be implemented in the context of other efforts to control the disease, including health education, water quality and sanitation improvements, and training of health professionals in diagnosis and treatment.